-- Use double barrier contraception method defined as male use of a condom and female use of a barrier method (e.g., contraceptive sponge, spermicidal jelly or cream, diaphragm [always use with spermicidal jelly/cream]); - Use of hormonal contraceptives (oral, parenteral, vaginal, or transdermal) for at least 90 days prior to start of study drug administration; - Use of an intrauterine device; - Abstain from sexual intercourse completely.
+- Use double barrier contraception method defined as male use of a condom and female use of a barrier method (e.g., contraceptive sponge, spermicidal jelly or cream, diaphragm [always use with spermicidal jelly/cream]).
+Double-barrier method is not allowed for patients at participating sites in Germany; - Use of hormonal contraceptives (oral, parenteral, vaginal, or transdermal) for at least 90 days prior to start of study drug administration; - Use of an intrauterine device; - Abstain from sexual intercourse completely.
 Complete abstinence from sexual intercourse is only acceptable if it is the preferred and usual lifestyle of the individual.
 Periodic abstinence is not permitted.